DonSnyd/PortfolioSite/src/content/pages/research.md

 title: Research
 seo:
   title: Research
-  description: Go in depth amount Donovan's current and former research projects.
+  description: Go in depth about Donovan's current and former research projects.
 ---

-## Research

 Broadly, my work involves analyzing probabilistic models using algebraic tools.
 I work with my advisors Arjun Krishnan and Jon Pakianathan.
 More specifically, I’ve studied

 - The log-gamma Polymer Model under the force of an external field
 - Applications of algebraic structures to settings like the Ising Model, the Asymmetric Simple Exclusion Process, and the Stochastic Six-Vertex Model
 - The use of Hopf algebras in statistical mechanics, including extracting a Markov Chain with a phase transition.
+Worked with Sarada Rajeev.

 Previously, I’ve studied a variety of things: